octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 In _Proof-of-Stake_, validators replace miners.
 A validator gathers transactions and creates blocks.
 Several methods exist to select a validator, which we will review in the following paragraphs.
 In this consensus mechanism, they have to lock their funds to have a chance to be a validator, which makes it "Sybil resilient".
 This mechanism represents a low energy cost alternative to _PoW_.
 Moreover, a 51% attack would not be profitable as a hacker bets his own money and risks losing it if detected [[3]](/tezos-basics/liquid-proof-of-stake#references) (see also further the [*Nothing at Stake*](/tezos-basics/liquid-proof-of-stake#nothing-at-stake) section).
 Therefore validators would not benefit from a decision against the general opinion of the network.
 In addition, holding 51% of the token would demand enormous amounts of liquidity, making this scenario very unlikely.

 Removing PoW isn't without consequences.
 With the Nakamoto consensus, PoW allows for chain selection, maintains regular blocks' issuance, regulates coins' creation, and selects the miner receiving rewards.
 PoW consumes too much energy.
-However, this energy connects to the physical world and supports the MAD property in return (miners' investments into machines and electricity).
+However, this energy connects to the physical world and supports the Mutual-Assured-Destruction (MAD) property (see [*Main Properties* chapter in *Blockchain Basics* module](/blockchain-basics/main-properties#agreements-and-deflation)) in return (miners' investments into machines and electricity).
 Hence, replacing PoW leads to previous fundamental questions about building a consensus to compensate for the losses.

 ### BFT in DLT
 In the "Blockchain Basics" module, we talked about the *Byzantine Fault Tolerance* and how Bitcoin roughly supports 50% faulty nodes.
-Three fundamental elements of research let us lay the foundations for a new consensus algorithm.
+Three fundamental elements of research let us lay the foundations for a new consensus algorithm: The CAP Theorem; the FLP Impossibility; the Fault Tolerance Bounds.

+Let's remind these results:

 #### CAP Theorem [[4]](/tezos-basics/liquid-proof-of-stake#references)
 - **C**onsistency: